Snowflake-Labs/Excelerator/README.md

 ### Step 1 (optional): Create Stored Procedures in Snowflake

-This step is only needed to enable the ‘Data Type Auto-generation’ feature when adding a new table or column.
+This step is only needed to enable the "Data Type Auto-generation" feature when adding a new table or column.
 Without the stored procedures, you'll have to define the data types for each new column.

-If you have access to the Snowflake web interface and a role with elevated privileges such as "ACCOUNTADMIN", you can run `SnowFlow_Stored_Procedures.sql`.
+If you have access to the Snowflake web interface and a role with elevated privileges such as "ACCOUNTADMIN", you can run `SnowflakeExcelAddin_Stored_Procedures.sql`.
 If you don't have access, then contact your Snowflake DBA and have them run the script for you.
 This script will need to be run in the same database that you login into with the Excel Addin, which we discuss below.

 ### Step 2: Set Required Privileges